7 Different Types of Rattlesnakes in Utah

 These patterns become less pronounced with age, which is how they get their name.

-It may really become difficult to distinguish between this rattlesnake and the ground below it because of how faded they can get!
+It may become difficult to distinguish between this rattlesnake and the ground below it because of how faded they can get!

 The steep slopes of hills are home to the tiny fading rattlesnake, which hunts lizards and other cold-blooded animals.